galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 # Quant to ID matching

-We now have feature quantifications for MS1 elution peaks, peptide identifications for the MS2 spectra (linked to MS1 precursor peaks), as well as protein identifications.
+We now have feature quantifications for MS1 elution peaks, peptide identifications for the MS2 spectra and protein identifications.
-The next step is to map the MS1-based quantifications to the MS1 precursor peaks that triggered peptide identifications.
+The next step is to map the MS2-based peptide identifications to the quantified MS1 precursor peaks ("peptide features").
 This will enable the quantification of identified peptides.

+Sometimes several peptide identifications are mapped to a feature.
+The tool [IDConflictResolver](http://ftp.mi.fu-berlin.de/pub/OpenMS/release-documentation/html/TOPP_IDConflictResolver.html) filters the mapping so that only the identification with the best score is associated to each feature.

 Finally, we will combine the peptide quantifications to protein quantifications.

 > ### {% icon hands_on %} Hands-on: Quant to ID matching